Defending Against Physical Adversarial Patch Attacks on Infrared Human Detection: Patch-based Occlusion-aware Detection

 \subsection{Adding Random Patch-based Occlusions}

-To train a robust human detection model, we introduce a simple training strategy, i.e., apply random patches to simulate occlusions, which can obscure or hide people.
-Unlike conventional adversarial training schemes~\cite{goodfellow2014explaining, ji2021adv_yolo} that defend against specific attack algorithms, we train our detection model across diverse occlusion scenarios, resulting in general resilience against unforeseen adversarial patches.
-Our strategy harnesses the power of simplicity and randomness, inspired by TrivialAugment strategy~\cite{müller2021trivialaugment}, which achieved state-of-the-art performances due to using simplified augmentation strategies for image classification pipelines.
-Additionally, our training strategy is efficient in defending against physical infrared adversarial patches, which typically exhibit basic textures and simple colors, as explained in Sec.~\ref{subsec:constraints}.
+We introduce a simple training strategy to train a robust human detection model, i.e., apply random patches to simulate occlusions, which can obscure or hide people.
+Unlike conventional adversarial training schemes~\cite{goodfellow2014explaining, ji2021adv_yolo} that augment training samples using specific attack algorithms, we train our detection model across simple yet diverse occlusion scenarios, resulting in general resilience against unforeseen adversarial patches.
+Our strategy harnesses the power of simplicity and randomness, inspired by TrivialAugment strategy~\cite{müller2021trivialaugment}, which achieved state-of-the-art performances by simplifying over-complicated augmentations for image classification pipelines.
+Our approach is highly inspired by this approach, realizing a simple yet powerful defense based on randomness.
+Additionally, considering that physical infrared adversarial patches typically exhibit basic textures and simple colors, as explained in Sec.~\ref{subsec:constraints}, it is expected that a simple and efficient defense method is particularly effective in defending against them.

-Patches for training are designed to exhibit random characteristics, such as size, shape, texture, and placement, to simulate realistic scenarios in which adversarial patches might be encountered.
-The patches are created by first cropping a square region from an original image, with both the location and size being randomly determined.
-Next, a random patch is added to the cropped region to simulate an adversarial patch.
-We use three random patch variations: \begin{itemize} \item{\textbf{Erase patch $p_{erase}$} simulates the most basic occlusion hiding a person by applying the pixel values of zero.} \item{\textbf{Color-inverted patch $p_{inv}$} mimics an infrared adversarial patch with a more sophisticated texture.
+The patches for our training strategy are designed to exhibit random characteristics, such as size, shape, texture, and placement, to simulate realistic scenarios in which adversarial patches might be encountered.
+The patches are created by first cropping a square region from an original image, with their size, rotation degree, and location being randomly determined.
+Next, the random patch is added to the cropped region to simulate an adversarial patch.
+We use three random patch variations: \begin{itemize} \item{\textbf{Erase patch $p_{erase}$} simulates the most basic occlusion that hides persons.
+The patch has the pixel values of zero.} \item{\textbf{Color-inverted patch $p_{inv}$} mimics an infrared adversarial patch with a more sophisticated texture.
 Patches with texture complexity similar to those captured by infrared cameras are efficiently mimicked through color inversion.} \item{\textbf{Uniform noise patch $p_{noise}$} mimics an infrared adversarial patch with an intricate texture, although physical implementation remains challenging.
 It applies a random value sampled from a uniform distribution to each pixel.} \end{itemize}